1981

 them up and Martin gets left without a bird - really funny."[8]

 Success was mainly credit of Vince.
-Not only because he had written the first hit
+Not at least because he had written the first

 Fletch: "A lot of the reasons we made it was because of Vince.
 He was pushing